Common education choice myths debunked

-When a student takes part in an education choice program, he or she is no longer present in the public school creating demand for public school resources, but is instead in a private school that costs the state less.
-The average per pupil cost for a public school student (state and local) is $11,817 (2016-17).
-The average cost for the Exceptional SC choice program is $4,252 (2017–18).
-The average ESA (Education Scholarship Account) choice program projected cost to the state is $5,916 (2016-17), and the average charter school costs the state $8,369 (2016-17).
+When a student takes part in an educational choice program, he or she is no longer present in the public school creating demand for public school resources.
+The average per pupil cost for a public school student in South Carolina (state and local only, no federal funds) is $12,847 (2018- 2019) and the average public charter school is funded at $10,000 (2018-2019 average across authorizers).

 The state does not choose or in any way favor religious schools.
 They are simply vendors for educational services like any other school.
 This practice has been upheld by numerous state courts and in the U.S. Supreme Court.

-Out of 18 studies that measure the academic outcomes of education choice programs, 78% percent showed a positive academic impact for choice program participants.
+Out of 23 studies that measure the academic outcomes of education choice programs, 65% percent showed positive academic impact for choice program participants.

 A one-size-fits-all approach does not meet the needs of all children.
 This view was articulated best by Delores Gilliard, a veteran public school teacher who now leads St. Martin de Porres Catholic School in Columbia: